theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 ### II.
 Semantic HTML5
 1. In the  "2- HTML5 Core/labs/markup/begin" folder, open the blog.html page.
 Take note of the structure and liberal use of `<div>` elements.

 2. In the css folder, open "style.css."
-Notice that the page is beying styled using the IDs and classes names of `<div>` elements on our page.
+Notice that the page is being styled using the IDs and classes names of `<div>` elements on our page.

 3. Change the `<div id="header">` element to `<header>`.